Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 ## Chatbots, AI Assistants, and AI Agents: Quick Overview

 Sometimes, terms like AI assistants, agents, and chatbots are used as synonyms.
-Nevertheless, it’s far from being true.
+Nevertheless, it's far from being true.
 These are three types of solutions designed to perform different tasks.
 If you are considering AI implementation, you should have a clear understanding of the similarities and differences of these tools.

 ### What Is a Chatbot?